department-of-veterans-affairs/vets-website/content/pages/health-care/eligibility.md

 **You may be assigned to Priority Group 6 if any of these are true for you:**

-- You have a service-connected disability that we've rated at 0% disabling and that you're receiving disability compensation (monthly payments) for, **or**
+- You have a service-connected condition we've rated at 0% disabling and that you're receiving disability compensation (monthly payments) for, **or**
 - You were exposed to ionizing radiation during atmospheric testing or during the occupation of Hirshima and Nagasaki, **or**
 - You participated in Project 112/SHAD, **or**
 - You served in the Republic of Vietname between January 9, 1962 and May 7, 1975, **or**